- Interested In

 Part Time House Manager at the BPC for Berklee College of MusicDecember 2011 to Present (over 6 years)

-Lead Female Vocalist for Men in BlackFebruary 2011 to Present (about 7 years)
+Lead Female Vocalist for Men in BlackFebruary 2011 to Present (over 7 years)

 Voice & Piano Instructor for Bosse School of MusicDecember 2009 to Present (over 8 years)